-To provide its clients with the best wealth planning and management tools, CALI Europe offers high-end life insurance and capitalisation contracts, marketed in its target countries:
+To provide its clients with the best wealth planning and management tools, CALI Europe offers high-end life insurance and capitalisation contracts, marketed in the following countries:

-CALI Europe operates from its subsidiary in France under the terms of the freedom of establishment and within the European Union or the European Economic Area (EEA) under the terms of the freedom to provide services.
+CALI Europe operates under the terms of the freedom to provide services within the European Union or the European Economic Area (EEA) , and from its subsidiary in France under the terms of the freedom of establishment.
 Policyholders can subscribe to a contract that is compliant with the laws of the country in which they are tax residents or with the law corresponding to their nationality.

-Each of our target countries therefore has a specific contract that is regularly reviewed by legal experts.
+Each of above countries therefore has a specific contract that is regularly reviewed by legal experts.
 They are developed in accordance with the local tax and legal regulations.
-CALI Europe contracts are also available in the local language, as well as in French and English in some cases.
+CALI Europe contracts are also available in the local language.

 Our contracts are furthermore accessible to the citizens of these five countries, who are located in other countries inside and outside the EEA.
 This access and the corresponding offer are subject to specific rules and acceptance conditions, defined within the internal marketing policy for CALI Europe contracts.

 Freedom of establishment